nikvn89/ProofSponsor/README.md

 The deployed contract has been tested end-to-end on GenLayer Studionet.

-### APPROVED case
+### APPROVED

-- **Campaign ID:** `creator-campaign-01`
-- **Creator wallet:** `0x146e44881d35814ba582d265af5b97ef2695ec8e`
-- **Evidence URL:** *(public article containing the wallet attribution marker and meaningful educational content about GenLayer)*

-A creator submitted a public article that:

-- explained GenLayer Intelligent Contracts
-- discussed decentralized AI-validator consensus
-- contained meaningful educational information
-- included the required wallet ownership marker (`SPONSORJUDGE_PROOF:0x146e...`)
+A public deliverable containing meaningful GenLayer educational content and the correct wallet ownership marker was submitted.

 GenLayer adjudication returned: